robiso/translation-german/README.md

 ## How this works

-The translations are all in the nl_NL.csv file.
+The translations are all in the de.csv file.
 Why in CVS?
 That's how all other major CMSes do it, so there must be a good reason for it.

 You will see something like this a lot: